ozdilkazim/RC-Beam/README.md

 # RC-Beam
-Calculate reinforcement in a regtangular beam
+Calculate mechanical properties of various beam of different shapes